fabrice-rossi/blvim/pkgdown/index.md

 ## Spatial interaction models

-Spatial interaction models try to estimate flows between locations, for instance workers commuting from residential zones to employment zones.
+Spatial interaction models aim to estimate flows between locations, for instance, workers commuting from residential zones to employment zones.
 The focus of the `blvim` package is on maximum entropy models developed by Alan Wilson.
 See `vignette("theory")` for a theoretical background.